-Do 30-60 minutes of cardio at least 5 days a week - Regular cardio will keep your heart healthy, and make it easier to maintain a healthy bodyweight, which is absolutely essential to having abs or a thin midsection.
+Do 30-45 minutes of cardio 3-5 days a week - Regular cardio will keep your heart healthy, and make it easier to maintain a healthy bodyweight.
 Also, if you focus only on working out or doing situps and don't make the necessary modifications to your diet, you will likely never see the results of all of your hard work show up in the form of a toned belly.
-Make sure that you are not overeating or consuming more calories than you are burning each day (talk to your doctor or a nutritionist about how many you should be aiming to consume each day, or try wearing a calorie counting device in order to get an idea of your daily expenditure).
+Make sure that you are not overeating or consuming more calories than you are burning each day (talk to your doctor or a nutritionist about how many you should be aiming to consume each day).

-Pull in your stomach - Increase your overall body awareness; stand up straight and keep your abs pulled in tight and it will make an immediate and long term difference in how toned and flat your stomach is.
+Mind your posture - Increase your overall body awareness; stand up straight and keep your abs pulled in tight and it will make an immediate and long term difference in how toned and flat your stomach is.

-Avoid excess sodium and carbonated drinks - Extra sodium in your diet can make you retain water and swell (read Getting Rid of Water Weight).
+Avoid excess sodium and carbonated drinks - Extra sodium in your diet can make you retain water and swell.
 An easy rule to avoid extra salt is to eat packaged, processed food as little as possible.
 If you want to get a toned, tight midsection, keeping a well balanced diet has a twofold benefit; it will keep you at a healthy weight long term, and reduce the chances of retaining water weight.